New book asks why world ignores repression by Rwandan leader

 The new book's narrative turns on the death of Col. Patrick Karegeya, a former chief of external intelligence in Rwanda who was a prominent dissident when in 2014 he was strangled in a South African hotel room.
 Suspicion fell on Rwandan authorities, especially after Kagame told a meeting days later that those "still alive who may be plotting against Rwanda, whoever they are, will pay the price.
 Whoever it is, it is a matter of time.”

-Rwanda's government denies it had anything to do with Karegeya's murder.
-South Africa's justice system never solved the crime.
-But according to some exiles, Karegeya's family and Wrong, Karegeya was almost certainly the victim of Rwandan government agents deployed to South Africa, which later in 2014 expelled some Rwandan diplomats for their alleged roles in an attack on another government critic in exile.
+Rwanda's government denies it had anything to do with Karegeya's death.
+But South African authorities issued arrest warrants for two Rwandans suspected of involvement in the killing.
+Rwanda has not extradited them to face charges.

-That attack in Johannesburg was the third attempt on the life of former Rwandan army chief Gen. Kayumba Nyamwasa, an associate of Karegeya's who still heads a prominent opposition group abroad.
+Later in 2014, South Africa expelled some Rwandan diplomats for their alleged roles in an attack on another dissident.
+That attack in Johannesburg was the third attempt on the life of former Rwandan army chief Gen. Kayumba Nyamwasa, an associate of Karegeya's who still heads a prominent opposition group in exile.

 Planned attacks on Rwandan dissidents have been reported in countries ranging from neighboring Uganda to Sweden.
 In 2011, for example, British police warned at least two dissidents that the Rwandan government posed an "imminent threat” to their lives.

-Note: This story has been clarified to show that South African authorities issued arrest warrants for two Rwandans suspected of involvement in the killing of Karegeya but they have not been extradited to face trial.